‘Conan Exiles’ Patch To Fix Xbox One Crashes Will Have To Wait As List Of Issues Grows

 Funcom defended the use of the radial menu over a hot bar in a recent Reddit AMA.

 Another issue appears to be the number of buttons.
-Conan Exiles has extra buttons over similar titles like ARK: Survival Evolved for heavy and light attacks, dodging, and toggling between different kinds building placement.
+Conan Exiles has extra buttons over similar titles, like ARK: Survival Evolved, for heavy and light attacks, dodging, and toggling between different kinds building placement.

 The Conan Exiles inventory UI is also a gameplay hindrance as the Xbox One controller is unable to hover over crafting requirement icons to see what resource the icon is meant to represent.
 The same can be said for the list of attributes in the upgrade menu.
 It’s unclear if those are included in the “Miscellaneous GUI Fixes.”